After the scan:

 Treating a large aneurysm

-The operations available to treat large aneurysms also have risks, and can sometimes result in serious complications, leading to death.
-However, it's known that operations on large aneurysms found through screening have a much lower risk of death than if the aneurysm ruptures on its own.
+The operations available to treat large aneurysms also have risks.
+They can sometimes result in serious complications, leading to death.
+However, operations on large aneurysms found through screening have a much lower risk of death than if the aneurysm ruptures on its own.

 The risks of rupture and surgery vary from person to person.
 If you have a large aneurysm and surgery is a treatment option, a surgeon will explain in detail the risks of:

 - leaving the aneurysm untreated